DineshMv/dvigneshwer.github.io/_posts/2017-04-15-Rust_Python.md

   - Python
 ---

-The objective of the blog post is to implement the current state of binding python to Rust.
-The idea is to see whether rust turns out to be a great replacement for C/C++ whenever we go ahead looking for performance in python.
+The objective of the blog post is to implement a python module using the state of art programming language Rust.
+The idea is to create an python module in Rust.

+We will be using the rust-cpython project which makes it possible to execute Python code from Rust and vice-versa build a module in Rust for Python.

 Python module
 =============

-In this section lets create a simple python function, lets build a fibonacci sequence calculator.
+In this section lets create a simple python function for example fibonacci sequence calculator.
 Follow the steps below to implement this code,

 * Create a file named sample_fib.py and copy paste the content below.